Alliance Trust sets up English companies ahead of Scotland vote

 Such comments are important given Scotland is home to the second-largest financial services centre in the United Kingdom after London, accounting for about 150,000 jobs.

-Alliance also posted annual results showing a net asset value of 516.5 pence per share, reflecting a total return of 18.4 percent.
+Alliance Trust's comments on Scotland were included in its full-year earnings statement, which showed a net asset value of 516.5 pence per share, reflecting a total return of 18.4 percent.
 The group also announced a 12.5 percent increase in its yearly dividend to 10.83 pence.

 Activist investor Elliott Management recently increased its exposure to Alliance Trust to more than 10 percent.
 A market filing last month showed the hedge fund had increased its direct ownership of shares to just over 5 percent.
-It also holds contracts for difference - a type of derivative - amounting to just over 5 percent.
+It also holds contracts for difference, or CFDs - a type of derivative - amounting to just over 5 percent.

 Garrett-Cox said the investor had not been in touch since the market filing.